-The Espresso Book Machine (or EBM) doesn't make coffee - the EBM is a completely self-contained book publishing machine.
-The EBM can print anything from your family cook book to a novel you’ve written or have selected from our catalogue.
+The Espresso Book Machine (or EBM) doesn't make coffee; the EBM is a completely self-contained book publishing machine.
+The EBM can print anything from your family cookbook to a novel you’ve written or any of the seven million titles available from our catalog.
 The machine will print, bind, and trim a book within minutes – it will do this for virtually any book.

-The EBM is located in the Copy Center in the Main Library.
-The Copy Center is on the second floor of the west wing.
+The EBM is located in the MakeCentral in the Main Library.
+The MakeCentral is on the second floor of the west wing.

-The EBM first prints your pages on a high speed copier.
-Then, pages (called the book block) enter the Espresso Book Machine and are prepared for binding.
+The EBM uses a high speed copier to print your pages (called the book block).
+The pages enter the Espresso Book Machine and are held in a collator tray in preparation for binding.
 While the book block is printing, a full color cover is printed from an inkjet printer and is automatically fed into the EBM.
-The book is then formed by gluing the book block to the cover page – this forms the spine and the cover is clamped against the spine and pages to create a perfect-bound book.
-Then, in one motion, the newly joined book block and cover page are trimmed to your exact specifications.
-The book then travels to the pick-up slot for retrieval.
+The book is then bound by gluing the book block to the cover page; this forms the spine.
+The cover is clamped against the spine and pages to create a perfect-bound book.
+Then, the newly joined book block and cover page are trimmed to your exact specifications.
+The finished book then travels to the pick-up slot for retrieval.

 Yes!
-The machine runs during normal Copy Center hours and is fully accessible to see up close.
+The machine runs during normal MakeCentral hours and is fully accessible to see up close.

 Yes!
 There is a dedicated staff position for the EBM that will be available during posted hours to help you with any EBM needs.
-There are fees for certain services, refer to our pricing guides to see those fees.
+Quick advice is always available; there are fees and limitations for certain services.
+Please refer to our pricing page for more information.

 You can either speak with the EBM staff or look on the manufacturer's website.
 On Demand Books developed the EBM and Xerox manufactures the high-speed copy machine (the model is a Xerox 4112) used to print the book block.
-The inkjet printer is made by Epson (the model is Epson Stylus R1900).
+The inkjet printer that prints the book cover is made by Epson (the model is Epson Stylus R1900).

 The EBM can print:

-Books out of copyright and in the public domain available through many sources including Google Books, Hathi Trust, and other outlets.
+- Books out of copyright and in the public domain available through many sources including Google Books, Hathi Trust, Project Gutenberg, and other outlets.